siriusb-org/siriusb-org.github.io/astronomyasafield.md

     </div>
 </div>

 In addition to the online version and the printed copies given to SIRIUS B VERGE participants, hard copies of *Astronomy as a Field* have been distributed at the University of Chicago, University of Colorado Boulder, University of Massachusetts Amherst, University of Pittsburgh, and Yale University.
-If you would like to order - at cost - physical copies of *Astronomy as a Field* for your students, please get in touch (via siriusborganization@gmail.com or apolzin@uchicago.edu).
+If you would like to order - at cost - physical copies of *Astronomy as a Field* for your students, please get in touch (via siriusborganization [at] gmail [dot] com or apolzin [at] uchicago [dot] edu).

 Similarly, *Astronomy as a Field* is currently being translated into languages other than English.
 If you would like to volunteer to (help) translate, please also reach out.